5amCurfew/xpln/README.md

 Build the binary the current directory using `go build` (can then be found using `./xpln`)

 ### Global
+Ensure you have the environment variable OPENAI_API_KEY set to your @OpenAI API token in your shell

 ```bash
 brew install 5amCurfew/5amCurfew/xpln